shackbarth/homepage/content/the-gettysburg-sequence.md

 Mounted on a sorrel mare, Major [Henry Lee](#Light Horse) reins up along the bedstead in the Lutheran Seminary, Army Headquarters, where his son Robert tussles sleep.
 (Or do we deem, through an hindsight bestowed, that the Janus-faced prophets, Monk Mendel and Doctor Freud, are honoured once again?)

 J. E. B. Stuart's portentious nowhereaboutness has wrought its hobble - the black wool nightmares are woven with.
-Come daysight, the unfact, the Jeb Stuart fact, roiles Robert E. Lee as an _almost_ rational drain on his dwindled neural reserve.
+Come daysight, the unfact, the Jeb Stuart fact, roils Robert E. Lee as an _almost_ rational drain on his dwindled neural reserve.

 O, the splendid [Anne Carter Lee](#Anne Carter Lee)... a woman to the banner born!